 Trees

 Development of the site might require the removal of the mature false acacia and silver birch trees that stand on a small area of public open space, Dawson Place, at the corner of Dawson Street and Canal Street.
 They are good quality and have a significant safe useful life expectancy in excess of 40 years.
-The false acacia in particular is a prominent feature of public views along Canal Street and is important to the setting of St Barnabas Church, while both trees are visible in views from the canal providing screening from the urban area behind helping to protect the rural character of the canal.
+The false acacia in particular is a prominent feature of public views along Canal Street and is important to the setting of St Barnabas Church.
+Both trees are visible in views from the canal providing screening from the urban area behind helping to protect the rural character of the canal.
 The removal of these trees will have an adverse effect on the appearance and character of the area in public views and will be detrimental to the setting of the church.
 However, on balance, it is likely that the public benefits provided by the development outweigh these impacts.

 The other trees within the site are self-seeded, the most significant being a small group of sycamore and ash trees that stand in the south-west corner next to the canal and boundary with Worcester College.
 Although these trees are reasonably large, their amenity value is low.
 The presence of other large trees growing along the boundary within the ground of Worcester College will ensure that their removal will not have a significant visual impact and is therefore acceptable.